openpublishoperation/devops-learn-pr/docs/git/limited-refs.md

 branches so that you can configure a small number of ref “folders” and not have to keep updating this list all the time.

-For the VSTS repo, we know that every user needs the master branch.
+For the Azure DevOps repo, we know that every user needs the master branch.
 We also create a release branch at the end of each sprint, with the naming pattern of `releases/`, and we figure most people will need these branches as well.
 So we’ve configured Limited Refs to always return these refs to all of our users.
-As I write this, this configuration alone reduces the number of visible refs in the VSTS repo from about 20K down to 100.
+As I write this, this configuration alone reduces the number of visible refs in the Azure DevOps repo from about 20K down to 100.

 For the Windows repo, even all of the “important” branches would be too